Steve Gottlieb's NGC/IC/UGC Notes

 In 2014, I completed a 35-year project of observing every NGC object north of -41 degrees declination.
-These were all the NGCs accessible from my home in northern California.
+These roughly 6,800 NGCs were accessible from my home in northern California, though some scraped the southern horizon.
 At that time I had also covered most of the far southern sky from several previous trips to Australia, with 300 NGCs remaining that were not visible from the United States.
-After a few additional observing trips to the southern hemisphere, I completed the last remaining 34 NGCs during the November 2017 OzSky Star Safari, which took place on the Markdale Homestead, a large working sheep ranch and country estate 3 ½ hour drive west of Sydney.
+After a few additional observing trips to the southern hemisphere, I completed the last remaining 34 NGCs during the October 18th, 2017 OzSky Star Safari, which took place on the Markdale Homestead, a large working sheep ranch and country estate in the Southern Tablelands of New South Wales.

-I began taking notes on the Messier objects using a 6" f/5 reflector in 1978.
-Three years later I started exploring fainter NGCs with a 13.1" Odyssey I. The vast majority of my notes, though, were made with a 17.5" f/4.5 homemade dob (1987-2002) and an 18" f/4.3 Starmaster (2003-2011).
-Since 2012 I've used a 24" f/3.7 Starstructure.
-I've also taken detailed notes on over 500 NGC and IC objects using Jimi Lowrey's 48" gigantic dobsonian from west Texas.
+I began taking notes on the Messier objects using a 6-inch f/5 reflector in 1978 and a C-8 in 1980.
+Two years later I started exploring fainter NGCs with a 13.1-inch Odyssey I. The vast majority of my notes, though, were made with a 17.5-inch f/4.5 homemade dob (1987–2002) and an 18-inch f/4.3 Starmaster (2003–2011).
+Since 2012 I've used a 24-inch f/3.7 Starstructure, as well as a 14.5-inch f/4.3 Starmaster.
+Very detailed notes on over 650 NGC and IC objects were made using Jimi Lowrey's 48-inch f/4.0 mega-sized dobsonian from west Texas.
 In general, you'll find multiple observations of many NGCs, so their visual appearances can be compared through a variety of apertures.

-All of the NGC/IC identifications have been checked for historical accuracy as part of NGC/IC Project (database no longer available but see here).
+All of the NGC/IC identifications have been checked for historical accuracy as part of the NGC/IC Project.
 At the end of my visual observations of each NGC, I've included historical discovery information such as the observer's name, date, telescope, and the original discovery descriptions.
-Modern catalogues discrepancies and errors are also discussed.
+Modern catalogues discrepancies and errors are also discussed in detail.

 I want to acknowledge the investigative work of Dr. Harold Corwin and Dr. Wolfgang Steinicke, who I've communicated with for many years on a number of identification problems.
-Harold Corwin provides precise positions and extensive historical notes on thousands of NGC and IC objects at http://haroldcorwin.net/ngcic/.
-Wolfgang Steinicke provides biographical information on 172 NGC/IC astronomers, as well as a number of historically accurate catalogues in .xls format on his web site at http://www.klima-luft.de/steinicke/index_e.htm.
+Harold Corwin provides precise positions and extensive historical notes on thousands of NGC and IC objects.
+Wolfgang Steinicke, who has authored several books on William Herschel and history of the NGC, has a website with biographical information on 172 NGC/IC astronomers, as well as a number of historically accurate catalogues in .xls format.
 For those interesting in learning more on the history of the NGC, I highly recommend Wolfgang's book "Observing and Cataloguing Nebulae and Star Clusters".

 Steve Gottlieb